Help and Recovery from Panic Attacks / Disorder & Agoraphobia

 I believe that the best way to provide

-help for people suffering with panic attacks is to provide
+help for people suffering with panic attacks and "panic

 Many people who first experience a panic attack don’t know what is happening to them.
 Moreover, people who